adam-rms/website/src/pages/environment.md

 # Environment

 Bithell Studios takes its commitment to the environment seriously, and all carbon emissions are offset where possible.
-The full stack is outlined below, alongside it's environmental impact.
+The providers we primarily use are outlined below, alongside their environmental impact.

 ## Website